PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_adaptation.md

 Our pathway will be based on the pathway explained on Parkinson Lab website.
 Illustration modified from Parkinson Lab illustration.[^ParkinsonLab]

 The rate of CheA autophosphorylation, besides MCP-ligand binding, is also dependent on MCP methylation states.
 Each MCP monomer has 4 methylation sites.
 When more methylation sites on MCP are methylated, CheA autophosphorylation actvity becomes higher.
 There are two other proteins, **CheB**, which is phosphorylated by CheA and demethylates MCPs, and **CheR**, which methylates MCPs.
-Visualization below.[^ParkinsonLab]
+Visualization below is modified from Parkinson Lab illustrations.[^ParkinsonLab]

  ![image-center](../assets/images/chemotaxis_methylation.png){: .align-center}
  <figcaption>A summary of the methylation pathway.
 CheA phosphorylates CheB.
 CheB methylates while CheR demethylates MCP.
 Blue curve: phosphorylation; grey curve: dephosphorylation; green arrow: methylation.</figcaption>